salehahmed325/ai-devops-platform/README.md

     ```bash
     ./scripts/terraform-init.sh
     ```
-3.  **Deploy**:
+3.  **Deploy**: This will provision the Lambda function and its direct URL.
     ```bash
     cd infrastructure/terraform
     terraform apply
     ```
+    After successful deployment, Terraform will output the `lambda_function_url`.
+Copy this URL.

-### 2. Component Deployment
+### 2. Central Brain Deployment

-*   **`central-brain`**: This component is automatically built and deployed by the GitHub Actions workflow (`.github/workflows/central-brain.yaml`) whenever changes are pushed to the `main` branch.
+This component is automatically built and deployed by the GitHub Actions workflow (`.github/workflows/central-brain.yaml`) whenever changes are pushed to the `main` branch.
 The workflow packages the Python code and deploys it to the AWS Lambda function created by Terraform.

-*   **`edge-agent`**: The agent is designed to be run as a Docker container on the server you want to monitor.
-See the [Edge Agent README](edge-agent/README.md) for detailed deployment instructions.
+### 3. OpenTelemetry Collector Setup

+1.  **Update Collector Configuration**: Copy the `otel-collector-config.yaml` file from this repository to your collector's server.
+Update the `endpoint` in this file to the `lambda_function_url` obtained from Terraform deployment.
+2.  **Run Collector**: Start the OpenTelemetry Collector using Docker.
+Ensure you mount your log directories and pass your API key.
+    ```bash
+    docker run -d --rm \
+      -v $(pwd)/otel-collector-config.yaml:/etc/otel-collector-config.yaml \
+      -v /var/log:/var/log/ # Mount your log directory here (e.g., /home/user/app_logs:/var/log/)\
+      -e API_KEY="your_api_key_here" \
+      otel/opentelemetry-collector-contrib:latest \
+      --config /etc/otel-collector-config.yaml
+    ```

 ## Usage

-Once the infrastructure is up and the `edge-agent` is deployed, metrics will be collected every 5 minutes.
-The `central-brain` will analyze this data and send a Telegram message if the `up` metric for any monitored job is `0`.
+Once the infrastructure is up and the OpenTelemetry Collector is running, metrics and logs will be collected and sent to the `central-brain`.
+Anomaly detection will run on Gauge and Sum metrics, and alerts will be sent to Telegram.

 ## Future Work

-*   Refine and expand the anomaly detection models.
-*   Add more alerting channels (Email, Slack, PagerDuty).
+*   **Resolve OTel Collector Filtering Issue**: Debug and correct the `transform` processor's `metric_statements` syntax in `otel-collector-config.yaml` to correctly filter metrics by type.
+*   **Verify Log Flow**: Once the collector configuration is fixed, verify that logs are successfully flowing from the collector to the Lambda and being stored in DynamoDB.
+*   **Traces Ingestion**: Implement traces ingestion.
-*   Develop a web-based UI for visualizing metrics and anomalies.
+*   **Visualization Layer**: Begin building a web UI for data visualization.

 ---
 *This README was generated by Gemini.*